Cormorant Lake (Minnesota): In media

-Cormorant Village went viral for electing a dog named Duke for four terms as Mayor.
-Duke was a Great Pyrenees and passed away Feb 21, 2019.
+Cormorant Village went viral for electing a dog named Duke as Mayor for four terms.
+Duke was a Great Pyrenees and passed away on Feb 21, 2019.

-A popular YouTube channel named CBOYSTV films and is headquartered at Cormorant Lake.
-CBoysTV is an American comedy and motorsports channel consisting of five guys.
-Their channel has amassed over 1 million subscribers.
+A popular YouTube channel named CBOYSTV films is headquartered at Cormorant Lake.
+CBoysTV is an American comedy and motorsports channel run by five guys.
+Their channel has amassed over 2.2 million subscribers.